 Each year SDC International Shipping moves clients to locations all around the world.
-Many of them are moving temporarily for work or studies.
+We are an established international car shipping company located in the Los Angeles area.
+Many of our customers find themselves moving temporarily for work or studies.
 We send a large number of shipments for clients to their new retirement relocations as well.

 Whatever their reason for moving from the United States to locations around the world, to many of them, it makes a lot of sense to send a car or other vehicle.

 - If you have a visa as a permanent resident or are a returning citizen of your destination, most countries will allow for the import of a car without paying import taxes.
 Though this is not uniform throughout the world, cars commonly must be between six months and five years old to qualify for tax-free import.
 Many countries will not let in cars older than five years unless they are certified antiques.

 - You usually have to own your car for at least six months before sending it.
 If you are now investigating relocating in a few months, check the local regulations immediately and plan accordingly.
 It might make the most sense for you to upgrade to a new car now.

 - If you do not meet the immigration requirement, you can still send a car, but applicable taxes will apply to the destination country.

 - There is usually a requirement that you must continue to own the car for at least a year, and in some places, up to three years after import prior to reselling it in your new country.